The Alternative Dispute Resolution Resource Serving Private Individuals, Attorneys, Business And The Insurance Community

 4. DATE, TIME & PLACE OF MEDIATION SESSION

 The parties and MDRS shall agree upon the time, place and date of the mediation session.
-Notice of the mediation shall be mailed to the parties at least ten (10) days prior to the mediation unless otherwise agreed to be the parties.
+Notice of the mediation shall be mailed to the parties at least ten (10) days prior to the mediation unless agreed to by the parties.

 5. WRITTEN MEDIATION SUMMARY